 The Burnett Medical Scholars program facilitates the matriculation of the Burnett Honors College graduates into UCF’s College of Medicine MD program, provided that the students meet all the eligibility and performance criteria and other requirements included in the agreement.

 Students admitted to the program reserve a seat in UCF’s College of Medicine upon completion of their undergraduate studies at UCF with the University Honors and Honors Undergraduate Thesis distinction.
 Students maintain their seat through fulfilling a list of requirements and performance criteria, which are designed to prepare them for the medical school experience.
 The program is not designed as an accelerated program.

-- Deadline for applicants to submit their completed University Honors application and return the BMS Interest Form (included with application).
-Students will receive a decision in 3-5 weeks, at which time they will be directed to the UCF College of Medicine online application
+- Deadline for applicants to submit their completed University Honors application and BMS Interest Form (included with the Honors application) to the Burnett Honors College (email@example.com).
+Students will receive a decision in 3-5 weeks (provided that they have been admitted to UCF), at which time they will be directed to the UCF College of Medicine online application

 - Deadline for confirmed eligible students to submit online Burnett Medical Scholars application to UCF College of Medicine